gmatrangola/ProtoBLE/README.md

 6. Make sure you have BlueZ set up for BLE Advertising: See: https://github.com/gmatrangola/ble-java#bluez-compatibility

-Note: You may be able to configure your Bluetooth device permissions so that the app doesn't have to be run as root.
-If you figure that out, please let me know. :)
+Note: You may want to configure your Bluetooth device permissions so that the Peripheral Application doesn't have to be run as root.

 ### Android BLE Central